johnlpage/MongoEnterpriseMicroserviceExamples/README.md

 Kafka or Batch based processing.
 Several of the services are designed to work with streams.

 It also includes a simple frontend.
-Unlike the services code the frontend

-is _not_ intended as any sort of howto example, it's as simplistic as possible and is purely to allow you to experiment without having to use cURL for querying.
+Unlike the services code the frontend this is _not_ intended as any sort of howto example, it's as simplistic as possible and is purely to allow you to experiment without having to use cURL for querying.